-Table~\ref{StationaryStatesAB} also lists the stationary states using a ``mixed-coordinate'' basis for the spin-eigenstates of the two excitons, where the spin of each exciton is defined in its own main axes system, as $\ket{i_A}$ or $\ket{i_B}$, and the spin of the exciton pair is described by $\ket{i_A j_B}$ ($i,j=x,y,z$).
+Table~\ref{StationaryStatesAB} also lists the stationary states using a ``mixed-coordinate'' basis for the spin-eigenstates of the two excitons, where the spin of each exciton is defined in its own main-axes system, as $\ket{i_A}$ or $\ket{i_B}$, and the spin of the exciton pair is described by $\ket{i_A j_B}$ ($i,j=x,y,z$).
 For zero magnetic field, and neglecting triplet-triplet interactions, these mixed-coordinate states for the $AB$ configuration are automatically stationary states of the system.
 The result of applying the Hamiltonian to them is simply

-where $i,j = x,y,z$, and $E_i$ and $E_j$ are the eigenenergies of the spin states of each exciton in the pair in its own main axes system.
+where $i,j = x,y,z$, and $E_i$ and $E_j$ are the eigenenergies of the spin states of each exciton in the pair in its own main-axes system.

-In the example of Fig.~\ref{Axes}, one can relate these states to those defined in the main axes system of site $A$, by a simple rotation of only the elements with $B$ subscript around the $z$-axis by the angle $2 \theta$:
+In the example of Fig.~\ref{Axes}, one can relate these states to those defined in the main-axes system of site $A$, by a simple rotation of only the elements with $B$ subscript around the $z$-axis by the angle $2 \theta$: